Control (Big Sean song): Media coverage

 Although Lamar's verse was universally acclaimed, it was also met with persistent media scrutiny.
 During his performance, he called out 11 rappers by name—J. Cole, Meek Mill, Drake, Big K.R.I.T., Wale, Pusha T, ASAP Rocky, Tyler, the Creator, Mac Miller, Big Sean and Jay Electronica—and exclaims: "I got love for you all but I'm trying to murder you niggas / Trying to make sure your core fans never heard of you niggas / They don't want to hear not one more noun or verb from you niggas."
 He also proclaims himself as the "King of New York" and "King of the Coast", sparking criticism from several New York-based rappers.
 Lamar's Twitter account saw a 510% increase in followers in the week following the track's release, while his Wikipedia page garnered 200,000 page views.

 According to media outlets, "Control" entered Lamar in feuds between Drake and Big Sean.
-In an interview with Billboard, Drake was apathetic to Lamar's verse: "I didn’t really have anything to say about it.
+In an interview with Billboard, Drake was apathetic to Lamar's verse: "I didn't really have anything to say about it.
 It just sounded like an ambitious thought to me.
-That’s all it was.
-I know good and well that [Lamar]’s not murdering me, at all, in any platform.
+That's all it was.
+I know good and well that [Lamar]'s not murdering me, at all, in any platform.
 So when that day presents itself, I guess we can revisit the topic."
 He later disapproved of "Control" during an interview with Pitchfork.
 Big Sean initially praised "Control", but later said that it contained "a lot of negativity".
 While performing at a cypher at the 2013 BET Hip Hop Awards, Lamar rapped: "Yeah, and nothing's been the same since they dropped 'Control' / And tucked a sensitive rapper back in his pajama clothes."
-Media outlets have speculated that Lamar, Drake, and Big Sean have been exchanging disses to each other through their music; although rumors were repeatedly denied.
+Media outlets have speculated that Lamar, Drake, and Big Sean have been exchanging disses to each other through their music; although rumors were repeatedly denied until the Drake–Kendrick Lamar feud in 2024.

 Response tracks

 Several rappers, regardless if they were mentioned on "Control", released songs responding to Lamar's verse or a diss track in the weeks following the song's release.
-Many of the responses were labeled as "Kendrick Lamar Response" or "Control Response."
+Many of the responses were labeled as "Kendrick Lamar Response" or "Control Response".
 According to Lamar, the best responses came from King Los, Joell Ortiz, Joe Budden and Kevin Hart's hip hop pseudonym Chocolate Droppa.
 He found Papoose's response to be the "comical joint".
 In a retrospective analysis, Rolling Stone dubbed "Control" as the modern Roxanne Wars.